votingworks/arlo-cvr-encryption/README.md

   the external dependencies, and eventually even run the unit tests.
 If they all pass, you're good to go.

+**To use the different app tools**:
+- `arlo-cvr-encryption` is a family of command-line tools, documented above.
+- First, you should enter the Python virtula environment you just made (e.g., run `pipenv shell`)
+- At that point, you can run `python app/your_favorite_command args` and it should "just work".

 **If you want to use an IDE like PyCharm**:
 - First, make sure you've done the installation instructions above.
 This creates a suitable Python virtual environment.
 You then need to tell PyCharm to use